tellomichmich/PokeNoxBot/README.md

 * Gym detected as pokemon => (need to change the pokemon detection algorithm)
 * Some Pokestop aren't spinned => (need to improve the Pokestop detection algorithm)
 * Lot of shit append => (need to make lot of checks)
+* Incens can't not be used with this bot
 </pre>